KongYue2002/FAMAFT/README.md

-We have attached a R file and two folders to reproduce all the results in the simulations and real data analysis of the manuscript "Factor-augmented Multivariate Accelerated Failure Time Model for Multiple Events Data".
+We have attached one R file and two folders to reproduce all the results in the simulations and real data analysis of the manuscript "Factor-augmented Multivariate Accelerated Failure Time Model for Multiple Events Data".
 The details are listed as follows:

 File: